-We have relied and expect to continue to rely on orders from a relatively small number of customers in the P&C insurance industry for a substantial portion of our revenue, and the loss of any of these customers would significantly harm our business, results of operations and financial condition.
+We have relied and expect to continue to rely on orders from a relatively small number of customers in the P&C insurance industry for a substantial portion of our revenue, and the loss of any of these customers would significantly harm our business, results of operations, and financial condition.

-Our revenue is dependent on orders from customers in the P&C insurance industry, which may be adversely affected by economic, environmental and world political conditions.
+Our revenue is dependent on orders from customers in the P&C insurance industry, which may be adversely affected by economic, environmental, and world political conditions.
 A relatively small number of customers have historically accounted for a significant portion of our revenue.
-While the composition of our individual top customers will vary from year to year, in fiscal years 2018, 2017 and 2016, our ten largest customers accounted for 31%, 27% and 27% of our revenue, respectively.
+While the composition of our individual top customers will vary from year to year, in fiscal years 2019, 2018, and 2017, our ten largest customers accounted for 31%, 31%, and 26% of our revenue, respectively.
 Customers for this metric are measured at the parent corporation level, while our total customer count is measured at the purchasing entity level.
-While we expect this reliaince to decrease over time, we expect that we will continue to depend upon a relatively small number of customers for a significant portion of our revenue for the foreseeable future.
-As a result, if we fail to successfully sell our products and services to one or more of these anticipated customers in any particular period or fail to identify additional potential customers purchase fewer of our products or services, defer or cancel orders, fail to renew their license or subscription agreements or otherwise terminate their relationship with us, our business, results of operations and financial condition would be harmed.
-Additionally, if our sales to one or more of these anticipated customers in any particular period are ratable in nature, or if we fail to achieve the required performance or acceptance criteria for one or more of these relatively small number of customers, our quarterly and annual results of operations may fluctuate significantly.
+While we expect this reliance to decrease over time as our revenue and customer base grows, we expect that we will continue to depend upon a relatively small number of customers for a significant portion of our revenue for the foreseeable future.
+As a result, if we fail to successfully sell our products and services to one or more of these anticipated customers in any particular period or fail to identify additional potential customers or such customers purchase fewer of our products or services, defer or cancel orders, fail to renew their license or subscription agreements or otherwise terminate their relationship with us, our business, results of operations, and financial condition would be harmed.
+Additionally, if our sales to one or more of these anticipated customers in any particular period performance or acceptance criteria for one or more of these relatively small number of customers, our quarterly and annual results of operations may fluctuate significantly.

-If we are required to, and fail to, successfully manage any changes to our business model, including the transition of our products to cloud offerings, our results of operations could be harmed.
+If we fail to successfully manage our transition to a business model focused on delivering cloud-based offerings on a subscription basis, our results of operations could be harmed.